benbierens/constellations/spec.md

 }
 ```

+When a node receives the StarInfo packet, it will hash and verify it against the starId which was used to open the messaging channel.
+It will also verify that the signature matches one of the owner keys.
+Once a StarInfo packet is accepted, because it is immutable, any future such packets are always ignored.

 #### StarProperties
 When a star joins a channel and wants to know the StarProperties (because it wasn't received as part of the channel's cached messages), it sends this request:
 ```js